aljidy/instafetch/README.md

 I thought I might explain a bit about my details of technical decisions:

 - I kept the number of packages light to make it easier to navigate for yourselves, however would change this as the amount of code increased
-- I frequently left small classes like Models where they were used rather than extract them out due to the small size of the codebase
+- I frequently left small classes like Models where they were called rather than extract them to their own files due to the small size of the codebase and to help discoverablility
 - I deprioritised writing UI tests due to the fact it was quicker for me to manually test however I would be keen to implement them if this were continued
 - It seems the breed data from the API is a bit inconsistent as some breeds have the words in their name reversed and some don't, this make it harder to show this to a user in human readable way